When you bring a new pet bird home, one of the first things you’ll do is pick a good parrot name.

-When deciding upon a name, remember that most species are long-lived birds and will have that moniker for 30-50 years, perhaps longer.
+When deciding on a name, remember that most species are long-lived birds and will have that moniker for 30-50 years, perhaps longer.

-Select a name that’s easy to say and teach your parrot, so names with one syllable are great choices.
+Select a name that’s easy to say and teach your parrot, so names with one syllable are perfect choices.

-Begin training your parrot to respond to its name, and avoid changing it in the future.
+Begin training your parrot to respond to its name, and don’t change it to avoid confusion.